NethServer/docs/administrator-manual/en/base_system2.rst

 SSH and SFTP permissions are available once the :guilabel:`System > Settings > Shell policy > Override the shell of users` has been enabled.
-If :guilabel:`Override the shell of users` is disabled, only users with :guilabel:`Shell` option can access the Server Manager, no delegation is required.
+If :guilabel:`Override the shell of users` is disabled, only users with :guilabel:`Shell` option can access the Server Manager, and delegation is not required any more.

 .. _settings-section: